FAQs

 How are you addressing Social Value & Corporate and Social Responsibility?

-The Council project team have worked closely with VINCI Construction UK (VCUK) to deliver a programme of social value and Corporate & Social Responsibility (CSR) activities throughout the duration of the Northgate Project.
+The Council project team worked closely with VINCI Construction UK (VCUK) to deliver a programme of social value and Corporate & Social Responsibility (CSR) activities throughout the duration of the Northgate Project.
 These can be defined the difference an organisation or project can make to the community they are operating within, and acts of a philanthropic, activist, or charitable nature by engaging in or supporting volunteering or ethically oriented practices.

 Working in partnership, we believe Social Value is about creating a positive change in someone’s life, and the value that creates whether through supporting a person, a community, a local business or improving the area they live in.

-Throughout the project we have been able to deliver social, economic and environmental benefits to the Chester area.
+Throughout the project we were able to deliver social, economic and environmental benefits to the Chester area.
 We have generated new employment opportunities, supported employment of local people, reinvested construction spend to local suppliers, supported apprenticeship programmes and undertaken community activities as well as providing local people with the training they need to progress, to name a few.

 See the summary report outlining some of the outputs we delivered, including 921 Apprentice weeks, 123 employment opportunities, 238 work placement weeks and 200 tonnes of sand donated to Chester Zoo!

-Will any materials from the former Town Hall Bus Interchange be recycled?
+Were any materials from the former Town Hall Bus Interchange be recycled?

 Yes, only a small percentage of the existing concrete and bricks from the former bus interchange have not been used in the construction of the new Northgate scheme.
 All the hardstanding’s from the bus station have been crushed on site and re-used to form the foundations of the new development.
-The top soil recovered from the site is also being used by a local supplier.
+The top soil recovered from the site was also used by a local supplier.
 A number of the old bus shelters have also been repurposed by schools, a sports club and Cheshire Fire & Rescue service.

 Is the scheme compatible with a Climate Emergency?